 A few other considerations:

-When I work with hormonal acne patients, I take the time to review their individual case, the root issues of their acne breakouts, and what treatments have worked or not worked for them in the past.
+When I work with those who have hormonal pimple breakouts, I take the time to review their individual case, the root issues of their pimple breakout breakouts, and what treatments have worked or not worked for them in the past.
 Only then do I make a recommendation as to which of these anti-androgens may help reduce their breakouts.

 Should you try DIM, Saw Palmetto, or Vitex?

-However, it’s not possible to tell any individual patient what’s right for them without a proper medical consultation.
-If you think these anti-androgens for acne options could help you, chat with your dermatologist today!
+Curious to learn more?
+It may be time to ask your dermatologist about your options for androgen inhibition.
+However, it’s not possible to tell any individual what’s right for them without a proper medical consultation.
+If you think these anti-androgens for pimple breakout options could help you, chat with your dermatologist today!

 Sources